status-im/nim-confutils/README.md

-After parsing the command line options, the default behavior of Confutils is to try to fill any missing options by examining the contents of the environment variables plus a single system-wide configuration location derived from the program name.
+After parsing the command line options, the default behavior of Confutils is to try to fill any missing options by examining the contents of the environment variables plus two per-user and system-wide configuration locations derived from the program name.
 If you want to use Confutils only as a command-line processor or a config file parser for example, you can supply an empty/nil value to the `cmdLine`, `envTable` or `configFileEnumerator` parameters of the `load` call.